A complete guide on how to install solid wood floors, written by our expert team.

 - 2m Long Spirit Level

-You may have heard the horror stories about wood flooring which has risen up in people's homes or about large gaps opening up after a flooring installation.
+You may have heard the horror stories about wood flooring which has risen up in people's homes or about large gaps opening up after solid wood flooring installation.
 It is very important to be aware that all of these problems can be easily avoided and one of the most important ways to avoid a disaster is to check your site conditions are suitable before acclimatising your solid wood flooring.
+We have written an article on how humidity and moisture affect wood flooring.
 There are a number of essential tests that must be carried out within the room of installation.
 Passing these important tests will ensure that it is safe to acclimate your flooring.
 If any of these tests fail, the cause must be investigated and resolved before delivering the floor to site.

 - Timber sub-floors should be tested for moisture and have a MC% (Moisture content) of no more than 12%